Australia's Open Garden Scheme

 The scheme grew out of the practice in Victoria of "grand" private gardens in the hill country near Melbourne opening occasionally for public viewing for the benefit of charities.
 However the scheme did not limit itself to large gardens, with many normal-sized suburban gardens, and even tiny inner-city plots, included.
-Most openings in the southern, temperate zone occurred between October and May, while tropical gardens open during the winter months.
+Most openings in the southern, temperate zone occurred between October and May (spring and autumn in the Southern Hemisphere), while tropical gardens open during the winter months.

 A nominal fee was charged for each viewing.
 This money was divided with 35% going to the garden owner or their nominated charity, and 65% going to the Open Garden Scheme.
 After funding the scheme operating costs, the remainder was given as grants to community garden projects, with over $800,000 in grants being made by the end of 2006.
 Additionally garden owners passed on over $3.5 million to their nominated charities since the commencement of the scheme.

 In 2015 new non-for-profit organisations have sprung up to carry on some of the tradition in individual states including Open Gardens SA and Open Gardens Victoria.
 Both schemes aim to educate and promote the enjoyment, knowledge and benefits of gardens and gardening and are promoting a long list of garden openings from spring through to autumn each year.
 They have attracted good membership numbers and visitor numbers.

-Unfortunately, no Open Gardens Group has formed in Sydney, but an Open Gardens group exists in the Southern Highlands of NSW, and the famous gardens of Mount Wilson are generally available for viewing all year round; Spring and Autumn are the most popular seasons.